Mitaka

 Each point is no longer a star but a galaxy containing billions of stars.

-The distribution of galaxies near our Galaxy
+The distribution of galaxies near the Milky Way

 Beyond 1 billion light years from the Earth, we see the distribution of galaxies observed by the Sloan Digital Sky Survey (SDSS).

-The large scale structure of the universe
+The large scale structure of the Universe

-The edge of the observable universe
+The edge of the observable Universe

 Mouse Operations

-Double click (left button)Change the target.
+Double click (left button)Change the target (while pointing an object)

-Right-click in the upper-right cornerOpen pop-up menu for time handling.
+Right-click in the upper-right cornerOpen pop-up menu for handling time

-Click + button in the lower-right cornerZoom out.
+Click "+" button in the lower-right cornerZoom out

-Click - button in the lower-right cornerZoom in.
+Click "-" button in the lower-right cornerZoom in

-Right-click in the lower-right cornerOpen pop-up menu for scale selection.
+Right-click in the lower-right cornerOpen pop-up menu for scale selection

 Keyboard Operations

-1 + ArrowSlue the view (only for the space mode).
+1 + ArrowSlue the view (space mode)

-Page UpZoom in.
+Page UpZoom in

-Page DownZoom out.
+Page DownZoom out

-4Move time forward
+4Run time forward

-3Move time backward
+3Run time backward

-Z + 4Increase the time step (up to 100 years).
+Z + 4Increase time increment (up to 100 years)

-SLand or take off from a planet.
+SLand on or take off from a planet

-XOpen a menu or sub-menu on screen.
+XOpen a menu or sub-menu on screen

-ZClose the menu or sub-menu.
+ZClose the menu or sub-menu

-AShow or hide labels.
+AShow or hide labels

-FShow or hide frame rate per second.
+FShow or hide frame rate per second

 Enough for today!
 Have a nice space trip!